-Appropriate Achievement Strong Achievement

-skilfully connect the audience to the topic show care and commitment to the topic generate strong feeling, energy and individuality choose appropriate voice for the writing task (formal or informal, academic or scientific) In addition to Appropriate Achievement indicators, Strong Achievement includes: skilfully connect with the audience (e.g., communicate feelings and/or convictions) demonstrate a strong commitment to the topic reveal writer's perspective as appropriate to the purpose, audience and context (formal or informal, academic or scientific)
+Appropriate Achievement Strong Achievement skilfully connect the audience show care and commitment to the topic generate strong feeling, energy, individuality and sincerity choose appropriate tone for the writing task In addition to Appropriate Achievement indicators, Strong Achievement includes: skilfully connect with the audience (e.g., communicate feelings and/or convictions) demonstrate strong commitment, sometimes by organizing content in a distinctive or unique way reveal writer's perspective as appropriate to the purpose, audience and context

-Concerlo Decemento

-- Where did you make the reader agree with you?
-What devices did you use? - Is your voice appropriate for the writing task or context? - Will your reader feel your personal stand?
-Will it seem original and sincere?
+- What devices did you use to manipulate the reader? - What are your biases?
+What evidence is there of these? - Is your tone appropriate for the writing task, audience and context? - Will your reader feel your personal stand?
+Will it seem original and sincere? - How will your writing influence or impact the reader, the culture or the world?

-All writers should be supported to use technology to do the research and revision required to produce written texts at the Grade 10 level.
+All writers should be supported to use technology to do the research and revision required to produce written texts at the Grade 11 level.